How Much Under List Price Can You Offer for Short Sales?

 The Different Types of Offer Prices for a Short Sale

-While there are a number of ways to compute market value, not every BPO agent utilizes all the tools available to an agent.
+While there are a number of ways to compute market value, not every BPO agent uses all the tools available to an agent.
 A BPO agent might only consider the last 3 months of sold homes closest to the subject property.
 The agent might disregard location, condition, unique factors, and trends such as lower prices on active and pending listings.

 Here are the various types of short sale offer prices and why they are different: